tianchengzhe/EllipTrack_docs/docs/parameters_movie_definition.rst

         - Frame ID.
 Number
         - Image sequences

    Field widths can be specified.
-For example, ``%03t`` indciates that Frame ID has three digits, filled with prefix zeros.
+For example, ``%03t`` indicates that Frame ID has three digits, filled with prefix zeros.

    Full filenames should be specified for image sequences/stacks.
 A prefix is sufficient for Nikon ND2 format.